henlyai/henly-chatbot/custom-mcp-servers/shared/supabase-mcp/README.md

-# Supabase MCP Server for ScaleWize AI
+# Supabase MCP Server for Henly AI

 A comprehensive Model Context Protocol (MCP) server for Supabase database integration with LibreChat, designed for multi-tenant SaaS platforms.